keylime/keylime/README.md

 ### Docker (Development Only)

-Python keylime and related emulators can also be deployed using Docker.
+keylime and related emulators can also be deployed using Docker.
 Since this docker configuration currently uses a TPM emulator, it should only be used for development or testing and NOT in production.